Aperiodic order and spherical diffraction, II: Translation bounded measures on homogeneous spaces: Introduction

+\begin{remark}[Notations concerning $G$-spaces] By a $G$-space we shall mean a lcsc space $X$ together with an action of $G$ on $X$ which is jointly continuous in the sense that the map $G \times X \to X$, $(g, x) \mapsto g.x$ is continuous.
+If there exists a metric $d$ on $X$ which defines the topology and is invariant under $G$ in the sense that $d(g.x, g.y) = d(x,y)$ for all $g \in G$ and $x, y \in \Omega$, then $(X, d)$ is called an \emph{isometric $G$-space}.
+If $\Omega$ is a compact $G$-space (in particular metrizable), then we sometimes call $\Omega$ a \emph{topological dynamical system} (TDS) over $G$. \end{remark}

-All function spaces are complex-valued and all inner products are anti-linear in the first variable.
-Given a locally compact space $X$ we denote by $C_c(X)$, $C_0(X)$ and $C_b(X)$ the function space of compactly supported continuous functions, continuous functions vanishing at infinity and continuous bounded functions respectively.
+\begin{remark}[Notations concerning function spaces] If $X$ is a lcsc space, then we denote by $C_c(X)$, $C_0(X)$ and $C_b(X)$ the function spaces of complex-valued compactly supported continuous functions, continuous functions vanishing at infinity and continuous bounded functions respectively.